Christine Ha: 2013–present: Four Senses, Masterchef Vietnam and guest appearances

 She has traveled around the world to give TED talks about her life experiences as a blind cook and the lessons she has learned along the way.
 "Christine has also served as a culinary envoy on behalf of the American Embassy in cultural diplomacy programs in Jordan, Serbia, Bosnia and Herzegovina, and Croatia".

-In 2018, Hà opened a Vietnamese gastropub in Bravery Chef Hall in Houston, Texas named "The Blind Goat".
+In 2018, Ha opened a Vietnamese gastropub in Bravery Chef Hall in Houston, Texas, named "The Blind Goat".
 The name is a combination of her disability and her Vietnamese zodiac sign.
 The Blind Goat received three stars from the Houston Chronicle and was named a semi-finalist for Best New Restaurant in America by the James Beard Foundation in 2020.
-In the same Bravery Chef Hall, she and her husband John Suh opened a Korean restaurant called "The Sighted Pig Test Kitchen", which is a reference to her husband's Vietnamese zodiac sign.
+In the same Bravery Chef Hall, she and her husband John Suh opened a Vietnamese restaurant called "The Sighted Pig Test Kitchen", which is a reference to her husband's Vietnamese zodiac sign.
 The menu is centered around authentic Vietnamese dishes, specifically drawing inspiration from Nhau cuisine.
-Beginning June 2018, Hà began working on her memoir and second cookbook.
+Beginning June 2018, Ha began working on her memoir and second cookbook.

-At the start of 2020, Hà teamed up with Saigon House chef and owner, Tony Nguyen, to open Xin Chao restaurant in Houston.
+At the start of 2020, Ha teamed up with Saigon House chef and owner, Tony Nguyen, to open Xin Chao restaurant in Houston.
 The menu showcases their Vietnamese-American heritage and culinary skills with a contemporary approach to traditional Vietnamese dishes with a touch of Texas BBQ and Gulf Coast seafood.